johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.4 Flight Deck Organization, Workload and Automation Management.md

 	9. Before landing: [[GUMPS]]
 	10. Missed Approach: [[5 C's (Going Missed)]], then set up avionics for missed
 3. [[SRM]]
-	1. Verbalize flows and checklists, changes, and "next two things"
+	1. Verbalize flows and checklists, changes, and "[[Two Most Important Things in Aviation|next two things]]"
 	2. Callouts with 1000' and 500' to be before a level off or [[DA]]
 4. Common Errors
 	1. Forgetting to use mental checklists